HoGentTIN/linux-training-hogent/modules/samba_domain_controller/030_samba_domain_controller_theory.md

 This mode will allow samba to verify user credentials using NTLM in Windows NT4 and in all Active Directory domains.
-This is similar to Windows NT4 BDC\'s joining a native Windows 2000/3 Active Directory domain.
+This is similar to Windows NT4 BDC's joining a native Windows 2000/3 Active Directory domain.

 ### security = ads